Complete simultaneous conjugacy invariants in Artin's braid groups: Experimental results in Artin's braid groups

 The symbol $\ll$ indicates a dramatic improvement when moving to the invariants.
 An additional observation is that the BKL presentation provides much smaller sets, often one-element sets!

 We have tested, for the BKL presentation, the effect of increasing the dimension.
 Table 2 summarizes the results.
-One sees that the size of the invariant $\LSSS$ tends to $1$ with the increase of the dimension, and suggests that when $r=O(N)$ and the elements of the $r$-tuple are ``generic'' and independent, the invariant tends to have size $1$.
+We observe that the cardinality of the invariant $\LSSS$ tends to $1$ with the increase of the dimension, and suggests that when $r=O(N)$ and the elements of the $r$-tuple are ``generic'' and independent, the invariant tends to have cardinality $1$.